magistermaks/fabric/CONTRIBUTING.md

 * Make sure all articles are approachable even for people with very limited knowledge, provide links to articles about all mentioned concepts.
 * Provide full examples, examples are usually the best way to describe something.

-_This article, and the wiki as a whole is still very WIP, expect unannouced changes._
+_This article, and the wiki as a whole is still very WIP, expect unannounced changes._